-Palumbo's Stand Passed to Fourth Generation
+Palumbo's stand passed to fourth generation

 Theresa stopped working the truck about 11 years ago, but said “It was hard work, but we met a lot of hardworking people.”

-In 1980 Joe Palumbo Sr. bought the whole business, moved it across the street from the original, and began expanding.
+In 1980 Joe Palumbo Sr. bought the whole business, moved it across the street from the original site, and began expanding.
 He added full size sausage and curing and smoking kitchen.

 After working with his father from a young age Joe “LeRoy” Palumbo Jr. became a stockholder in Palumbo’s Meats of DuBois Inc. in 2001.